Stuycs-K/finalproject-09-liu-jason-lam-chris/DEVLOG-Jason.md

 ### 2024-05-23 - Worked on Phase Encoding

-Made decoder and realized encoder does not work so I need to switch approaches as my current one doesn't work.
+Made decoder and realized encoder does not work so I need to switch approaches as my current one doesn't work Did research on other method using DFT so imma try that tmrw